 Summary: Arterial wave reflection and stiffness measures were associated more strongly with age, blood pressure, and waist circumference than smoking heaviness.
 Smoking cessation was associated with weight gain and increased insulin resistance.
 Changes in arterial measures were predicted by changes in blood pressure, highlighting the need to address weight gain and blood pressure changes during a quit attempt.

 Wattiaux A, Bettendorf M, Block L, Gilmore-Bykovskyi A, Ramley E, Piper ME, Rosenthal A, Sadusky J, Cox E, Chewning B, Bartels CM.
 Patient Perspective on Smoking Cessation and Interventions in Rheumatology Clinics.
 Arthritis Care & Research.
 2019.

 Summary: Participant-reported barriers included viewing smoking as “a crutch” amid rheumatic disease, rarely receiving cessation counseling in rheumatology, and very limited awareness that smoking can worsen rheumatic diseases or reduce efficacy of some rheumatology medications.
 Participants endorsed the cessation protocol with rheumatology-specific education and accessible resources like the quitline.
 Beyond quitting, participants valued knowing why and how to quit.
-Emphasizing rheumatologic health benefits and cessation resources are essential when designing and evaluating rheumatology smoking cessation interventions.
+Emphasizing rheumatologic health benefits and cessation resources are essential for rheumatology patients who smoke.